clintonb/mlessly.github.io/_drafts/understanding-accreditation-the-basics.md

   agencies to undergo review every 5 years, in which agencies must demonstrate their compliance with the ED’s requirements.
-NACIQI currently recognizes over 60 accreditors, including regional, national and specialized/professional agencies.\n\n**Are there some institutions that are not accredited?**\n\nYes, educational agencies may not seek accreditation for a variety of reasons, namely not wanting to be subject to federal regulation.
+NACIQI currently recognizes over 60 accreditors, including regional, national and specialized/professional agencies.\n\n**Are there some institutions that are not accredited?**\n\nEducational agencies may not seek accreditation for a variety of reasons, namely not wanting to be subject to federal regulation.
 Some Bible colleges or religiously affiliated institutions want freedom in determining their degree plans, graduation requirements, hiring or admissions practices, etc. Other organizations, such as online schools, for-profit universities, or non-traditional education platforms like boot camps, have financing structures that do not rely on receiving federal funds.
 For example, a primary component of